 Challenge #7: Identifying registration and remittance processes for each state

 Survival Tactic: Know where and how to remit sales tax.
 Use Avalara's free TrustFile product to process your sales data and give you the information you need to complete your returns.

 For each taxing jurisdiction, a business must meet filing deadlines and provide timely remittance using correct forms and formats.

 This step sounds simple.
 And it may be easy for many businesses, especially those with only one location; such a business would be only responsible for collecting sales tax at the rate applied in its home city.
 Things grow more complex when the business adds a location.
 And then another.
 With each new city or state, the number of rules you are required to follow grows exponentially.

 States are becoming increasingly aggressive in auditing businesses.
 Most states use a formula to determine which businesses will be audited, or examine the results of past audits to see which industries had the most compliance issues.
 Some businesses mistakenly believe that if they don’t make major mistakes they will not be audited.
 That is a dangerous assumption.
-Audits are often triggered by external factors, such as revenue shortfalls or changing tax rules.
+Audits are often triggered by external factors, such as revenue shortfalls, changing tax rules or even